Improvising Music

 This page has two parts, with the original full-length sections following these summaries of sections:

 What?
-I want to help people increase their enjoying of music by making their own music. { bio for Craig Rusbult }
+I want to help people increase their enjoying of music by making their own music. {and increase their enjoying of conversation} { bio for Craig Rusbult }

 How?
 I'm looking forward to working with partners who want to help us achieve shared goals.
 This page emphasizes the benefits of my method, using a colorized keyboard for improvising & teaching.
 But other methods also offer benefits, so we should creatively combine our methods to form a synergistic blend that's better than any single method by itself.